mantelier3/youtube-quicklist/README.md

 # youtube-quicklist
-A website to make a quick and editable youtube playlist
+A web application to make quick and editable youtube playlists